James Beattie (footballer)

 James Scott Beattie (born 27 February 1978) is an English football coach and a former professional footballer who played as a striker.
-His most recent coaching role was one of the assistant managers at EFL Championship club Wigan Athletic.
+He is currently a first-team coach at Reading.

 He was previously a part of Garry Monk's backroom staff, working with him at Birmingham City, Middlesbrough, Leeds United, Swansea City and Sheffield Wednesday.

 Born in Lancaster, Lancashire, he came through the ranks at Blackburn Rovers, eventually signing professionally for them in 1995.
 Beattie then went on to have spells at Southampton, Everton, Sheffield United, Stoke City, Rangers, and a short spell on loan at Blackpool, before eventually returning to Sheffield United for a second term.
 When signed by Everton, and for his first spell at Sheffield United, he commanded the highest fee ever paid for a player by each club at that time.

 Early life

 Born in Lancaster, Lancashire, Beattie was a gifted pupil and attended the Queen Elizabeth's Grammar School.
 He was a very good swimmer, rated second in the country at the 100 metres freestyle at 14, but he dropped swimming in favour of football after damaging the cartilage tissue on his shoulder.

 He went on to represent his school, and play for Blackburn Schools, before joining Blackburn Rovers as a trainee on 7 March 1995.